 If you, or your mind-changing clients, have ever wanted to change your website color palette sitewide in a single click, the new global color feature update is for you.

-The Global color feature update in Divi 4.9;
+The Global color feature update in Divi version 4.9;

 - Adds a new Global color palette